unlimitedsoftwareworks/type-c/checklist.md

 - 20/03/2024:
     - Added `getGenericParameters(ctx: Context, originalType: DataType, declaredGenerics: {[key: string]: GenericType}):  {[key: string]: DataType} ` which returns the list of generic types with a compound type, this is used within `ClassType.getMethodBySignature` to create concrete method from generic method and a given signature.
 It makes sure that redudant generic usages are consistent and throws error on failure

+- 28/03/2024:
+    - Removed processes concept from the language.
+    - Added `locks` and `promises` as builtin types.
+    - Class checking is now based on location, until a better solution comes up
+    - `getMethodBySignature` now also takes type arguments, so it can infer generics when not present, or just clone the methods when they are present.

 TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.